-Even if you have a transaction that could go across state boundaries (a real estate developer that works in Texas and Chicago), state legislation is not uniform.
-The most extreme examples are Kansas, Illinois and Iowa, that permit the treatment of each Series within an LLC as a separate entity.
-Other differences exist, particularly with respect to Delaware, which was the first state, and upon which provisions other states have drafted "improvements."
-The bodies in charge of uniform laws, such as NCCUSL and the ABA, have only recently weighed in with uniform provisions, in the Uniform Statutory Trust Entity Act.
+Even if you have a transaction that could go across state boundaries but remain in Series jurisdictions (a real estate developer that works in Texas and Chicago), the applicable legislation is not uniform.
+The most extreme examples are the District of Columbia, Kansas, Illinois, and Iowa, that permit the treatment of each Series within an LLC as a separate entity.
+Other differences exist, particularly with respect to Delaware, which was the first state to draft provisions, and upon which provisions other states have drafted "improvements."
+The bodies in charge of uniform laws, such as NCCUSL and the ABA, have only recently weighed in with uniform provisions in the Uniform Statutory Trust Entity Act.
 While it is not entirely clear how the controversy over entity/nonentity status of the Series within the LLC will work out, we do believe that the "entity" status argument has the weaker position, since that would be the functional equivalent of wholly owned subsidiaries, which we may already form.